Tax Guide for Restaurant Owners

 Tips and Gratuities

 Businesses such as restaurants often receive payments designated as tips, gratuities, and service charges from their customers.
 An optional payment designated as a tip, gratuity, or service charge is not subject to tax.
-A mandatory payment designated as a tip, gratuity, or service charge is included in taxable gross receipts, even if the amount is later paid by the retailer to employees.
+A mandatory payment designated as a tip, gratuity, or service charge is included in taxable gross receipts, even if the amount is later paid by the retailer to its employees.

 When using a Point-of-Sale (POS) system, please make sure tax is correctly applied for mandatory charges.
 If your POS system is not programmed correctly, please contact your POS vendor.